aashnajoshi/Django/Notes.md

 name.objects.create(**data_dict)
 ```

-- Here, we imported all models in *models.py* from our *app*, where *name* determines the class_name of the schema we defined inside *models.py* file.
+- Here, we imported all models in *app_name/models.py*, where *name* determines the class_name of the schema we defined inside *models.py* file.

 # To READ data from schema:
 ```bash